Pond Construction Process – Lorain County

 - When planning a pond, make sure that you are not causing additional drainage problems to neighboring properties as a result of the construction.

-- If drainage tile are encountered during construction, they need to be routed around the pond.
+- If drainage tile is encountered during construction, it needs to be routed around the pond.

 - A pond should never back up water on neighboring property, even after a storm event.